S-Solomon/App-Modern/README.md

 ## Approach
 I went with the mobile first approach when building this project.
 The figma file came only with the desktop version , so i had to make the mobile version myself.
+I used flexbox or grid for most of the layouts.
+I made a data array so i can map through it and display content, for most of the repeated sections.

 ## Improvements